-Additions Contributions and returns on invested funds are the primary additions that are accumulated and used to pay benefits for each of the plans.
-Contributions increased \$4.7 million and \$8.3 million for the years ended June 30, 2011 and 2010, respectively.
-The increase in the Retiree Health Insurance contribution, which became effective July 1, 2009, is reflected in the increase for June 30, 2010.
-The plans experienced positive investment earnings of \$350.4 million and \$199.6 million for the fiscal years ending June 30, 2011 and June 30, 2010.
-This followed a year of negative earnings of \$463.3 million for June 30, 2009.
-The changes in Other Additions are primarily due to the transfers from the retirement program to the deferred compensation program to cover software development costs.
+Additions.
+Contributions and returns on invested funds are the primary additions that are accumulated and used to pay benefits for each of the plans.
+Contributions increased \$13.5 million and \$4.7 million for the years ended June 30, 2012 and 2011, respectively.
+The increases in the employee and employer contribution rates to the pension plans, which became effective January 1, 2012, are reflected in the increase for June 30, 2012.
+The plans experienced positive investment earnings of \$2.1 million and \$350.4 million for the fiscal years ending June 30, 2012 and June 30, 2011.
+The increase in Other Additions for June 30, 2012 is primarily due to an increase in service purchase payments during the fiscal year.

-Deductions Deductions include benefit payments, refunds/transfers, and administrative expenses.
-Deductions for the year ended June 30, 2011 totaled \$120.4 million, an increase of \$10.4 million over 2010.
-Of the total increase, \$8.5 million was due to the increase in the number of benefit recipients, \$.9 million was attributed to an increase in the amount of refunds issued to terminated participants and \$1 million was an increase in administrative expenses.
-The increase in administrative expenses consisted of \$.5 million of amortization expense on the portion of the software that was put into production during the fiscal year, together with increased expenditures relating to deployment of the new software system.
-Expenses for the year ended June 30, 2010 totaled \$110.0 million which is an increase of 6.6% from 2009.
+Deductions.
+Deductions include benefit payments, refunds/transfers, and administrative expenses.
+Deductions for the year ended June 30, 2012 totaled \$133.2 million, an increase of \$12.7 million over 2011.
+Of the total increase, \$12.5 million was due to the increase in the number of benefit recipients and \$.2 million was an increase in administrative expenses.
+The increase in administrative expenses is attributable to there being a full year of amortization expense on the software that was put into production during fiscal year 2011.
+Expenses for the year ended June 30, 2011 totaled \$120.4 million which is an increase of 9.5% from 2010.